openziti/ziti-doc/docfx_project/ziti/manage/controller.md

 ### Prerequisite - Database

-There are a few prerequisites necessary before being able to deploy your first Controller.
+There are a few prerequisites necessary before being able to deploy your first Ziti Controller.
 The first thing you will need is a database.
 At this time the Ziti Controller is using a Postgres instance.
 Setting up and managing a Postgres database is a complex task beyond the scope of this guide.
 This guide is intended to be illustrative of installing and managing the Ziti Controller and not maintaining a Postgres installation.
 Refer to the documentation from